urastogi885/supermarket-cleaning-robot/README.md

 For prototyping, we are focusing on only one task that is identifying and collecting the items using the robot.
 The robot will roam in a supermarket like environment in Gazebo and identify the type of items that it needs to collect.
-It identifies the item using a camera, mounted on its base, and moves towards the fallen item.
+It identifies the item using a camera and HSV Color Detection algorithm, mounted on its base, and moves towards the fallen item.
 Here, we are considering objects such as food, soft drinks cans and it is assumed that the robot will already know the type of item that it needs to pick.
 As the robot reaches the location of the item and touches it, the item will vanish depicting that the item is collected using a suction cup.
 The robot will